 Core Emotional Healing® (CEH) gets to the root cause of your symptoms in order to heal for good.

 CEH was developed because while physical treatments, traditional therapy, energy healing and other healing modalities help – they often don’t get to the root cause of mental and emotional symptoms, eating disorders, addictions and relationship problems, and many emotionally based physical symptoms.

 Because the underlying emotional issues aren’t addressed, you end up repeating patterns, or your symptoms come back after years of therapy and treatments.

-My intention for you in 2020 is to see yourself more clearly so you can release the conditioning and false beliefs that were created from what you experienced, your culture, your family’s conditioning, and how they've been living.
+My intention for you is to see yourself more clearly by releasing the conditioning and false beliefs that were created from what you experienced, your culture and your family’s conditioning.

 Lots of love,